David is an army-trained biomedical scientific officer, writer, and lifelong health and fitness enthusiast.

 Also I would add in one or two assistance exercises after your main lifts.
 Again this is not important when you first start out as your arms, calves and all your other muscles will grow just fine by doing these basic compound exercises.
-You need to make sure you eat enough of course, and get sufficient sleep, but if you are new to training you will grow better using a routine of this sort than you will with any of the more usual bodybuilding routines that you see online and in the muscle mags.
+You need to make sure you eat enough of course, and get sufficient sleep.
+But if you are new to training you will grow better using a routine of this sort than you will with any of the more usual bodybuilding routines that you see online and in the muscle mags.

-And one final problem is the repetitions used.
+And one final problem is the number of repetitions used.
 Again 5 reps is ideal for beginners and you will develop both strength and size from doing this.
 But when you have been training for a while you will need to incorporate reps that are a little higher if you want to develop maximum size.
 So you might want to go up to 8 reps occasionally (especially on your assistance exercises) in order to achieve this.

-My Version Of The 5x5 Workout Routine
+My Version of the 5x5 Workout Routine

 So with this in mind here is my version of the 5×5 workout program.
 It still consists of two workouts which you will alternate over three weekly visits to the gym, but the workouts are as follows:

-Bench Press 3×5
+- Bench Press 3×5

-Barbell (or EZ bar) Curls 3×6-8
+- Barbell (or EZ bar) Curls 3×8-10

-Overhead Press 3×5
+- Overhead Press 3×5

-Chin-Ups (or Pull-Ups) 3×6-8
+- Chin-Ups (or Pull-Ups) 3×6-8

-Parallel Bar Dips 3×6-8
+- Parallel Bar Dips 3×8-10

 So it is 5×5 starting with a set at about 60% of your final weight, then another set at about 80%, and then your 3 sets of 5 with your final weight.
 This is the way Reg Park taught it back in the 1950s and I believe that for all but the absolute beginner who is using very light weights it is still the best way to do it.